Updated March 31, 2026

 - Commercial auto liability minimums in South Carolina are $25,000/$50,000/$25,000, so plow truck insurance should be checked against those minimums before a vehicle is put to work.

-- South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which matters if you rent yard space, storage space, or an office for seasonal operations.
+- Most commercial leases in South Carolina require proof of general liability coverage, which matters if you rent yard space, storage space, or an office for seasonal operations.

 - Coverage should be reviewed with the South Carolina Department of Insurance rules in mind, especially when adding snow plowing contractor coverage for commercial properties and roadside service work.